PacktPublishing/ASP.NET-Core-5-Design-Patterns/README.md

 # Getting Started

-1. You need a copy of `An atypical .NET 5 Design Patterns book` to make sense of the code projects as many projects start with bad code and get refactored into better ones.
+1. You need a copy of `An Atypical ASP.NET Core 5 Design Patterns Guide` to make sense of the code projects as many projects start with bad code and get refactored into better ones.

-    - <mark>TODO: add a link</mark>
+    - You can find [An Atypical ASP.NET Core 5 Design Patterns Guide](https://net5.link/buy) on Amazon.com

 1. You need an IDE/Text Editor like Visual Studio or Visual Studio Code, but you could do without (not recommended).